 Under the Societies Act, a receiver is appointed to handle the dissolution of a society (Societies Act Section 33(a)).
-According to the society's constitution, the receiver proposes a scheme for distributing any surplus assets, which must be approved by the Cabinet Secretary (Societies Act Section 34(1)).
+The receiver will propose a scheme for distributing any surplus assets remaining after the satisfaction of the society’s debts and liabilities and covering the cost of liquidation.
+This scheme must be approved by the Cabinet Secretary (Societies Act Section 34(1)).
 The Societies Act does not explicitly prohibit distribution of assets to members upon the society's dissolution.
 The priority in which debts are to be paid is the same as the priority of payment of debts for companies being dissolved, as provided under the Insolvency Act.

 Trusts not incorporated under the Trustees (Perpetual Succession) Act Cap.
 164 are dissolved in accordance with the law of equity.

 1. General Activities

 Generally, a legal entity, upon its establishment and (where required) registration, can undertake any legal activity.